juju/docs/src/en/commands.md

    **Summary:**

-   Marks unit errors resolved and re-executes failed hooks
+   Marks unit errors resolved and re-executes failed hooks.

    **Options:**

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

    _-m, --model (= "")_

       Model to operate in.
 Accepts [<controller name>:]<model name>

    _--no-retry  (= false)_

       Do not re-execute failed hooks on the unit

 ^# resources